Here are the Democratic lawmakers calling for Biden to step aside in the 2024 race

 The president has also made outreach efforts in recent days, with a campaign official saying he personally made 20 calls to congressional members since the debate.

 Mr. Biden, who represented Delaware in the Senate for over 30 years, will certainly be watching for signs of wavering support in the upper chamber.
 No Senate Democrats have publicly called for the president to step aside.
-And Virginia Sen. Mark Warner scrapped a Monday meeting with a group of Senate Democrats to discuss the president's bid, a source familiar with the senator's thinking confirmed to CBS News.
+Sen. Michael Bennet of Colorado on Tuesday night expressed doubt that the president will be able to beat former President Donald Trump in November, in the most critical comments made publicly by a Senate Democrat so far in the aftermath of the debate.

 Ed O'Keefe, Nikole Killion, Scott MacFarlane, Fin Gómez and Ellis Kim contributed reporting.